 All in all it is an amazing bit of history right here in Jersey.
 I can understand the local people wanting to forget, and the need for raw materials postwar.
 Because of these and other considerations, much of the Occupation history is lost forever.
 I’m new here so I’m not about to second-guess what people did with all the German equipment after they surrendered and left.
 I am glad to see efforts now to restore and preserve this important bit of history.

 So, if you are here in Jersey now or plan to visit soon, do come down and visit the bunker.
 Opening times for this and all the other bunkers are on the CIOS Jersey website.
-If you need help finding it, try this Google Map or just catch a taxi or bus out here.
+If you need help finding it, try this map or just catch a taxi or bus out here.
 It’s minutes away from Saint Aubin so not too far from town.
 I’ll be visiting more in the coming weeks so I plan to do more posts like this soon.